-Dr. Diana Pietri (she/her/hers), a senior social scientist at ERG's Blue Earth Team, has more than 12 years’ experience in natural resource management and policy, participatory research and community-based solutions, program evaluation, collaborative processes, and protected areas.
-She has worked with foundations, agencies, nonprofits, community organizations, and academic institutions.
+Dr. Diana Pietri (she/her/hers), a senior social scientist at ERG's Blue Earth Team, has more than 14 years’ experience in natural resource management and policy, participatory research and community-based solutions, program evaluation, climate resilience and adaptation, and collaborative processes.
+She has worked with foundations, government agencies, nonprofits, community organizations, and academic institutions.
 She collaborates with clients and communities to equitably strengthen resilience to environmental threats and find ways to make organizational structures more effective.

-Diana has led projects to assess marine protected area effectiveness, evaluate the impacts and durability of grantmaking portfolios, develop fundraising and strategic business plans, and design monitoring and evaluation plans to guide land management and restoration.
-Other project work has involved equitable and just climate change policy and adaptation strategies, building the capacity of local practitioners in vulnerable coastal communities in the United States and internationally, and designing strategies to strengthen protected area stewardship.
+Diana has led projects to assess marine protected area effectiveness, evaluate the impacts and durability of grantmaking portfolios, develop fundraising and strategic business plans, and design strategies to strengthen the resilience and management of natural and working lands and restoration projects.
+She has also led projects to understand volumes of plastic waste used in various sectors (e.g., agriculture), identify strategies to minimize the creation of new plastic waste, and identify opportunities for innovative uses of plastic waste.
+Other project work has involved developing equitable and just climate change policy and adaptation strategies, building the capacity of local practitioners in vulnerable coastal communities in the United States and internationally, designing and leading community outreach and engagement activities, and designing strategies to strengthen protected area stewardship.